 - 9. Disruption/Demonstration Conduct which disrupts learning or the normal campus operations will not be tolerated.
-The following behavior is prohibited: - Behavior which, in the University's discretion, interferes with teaching, research, administration, conduct proceedings, other University activities or other authorized non- UMass Global activities, including all University Events; - Participation in a campus demonstration which disrupts the normal operation of UMass Global and infringes on the safety of other members of UMass Global community; - c.
-Leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area or at any University Event; - d.
+The following behavior is prohibited: - Behavior which, in the University's discretion, interferes with teaching, research, administration, conduct proceedings, other University activities or other authorized non- UMass Global activities, including all University Events: - b.
+Participation in a demonstration which disrupts the normal operation of UMass Global and infringes on the safety of other members of the UMass Global community; - c.
+Leading or inciting others to disrupt scheduled and/or normal activities at any University Event; - d.
 Intentional obstruction which unreasonably interferes with freedom of movement. - 10.
 Electronic Media Violations UMass Global prohibits the misuse of electronic media devices, including but not limited to: camera and/or video enabled cell phones, data storage devices, cameras, printers, computers, computer lines/networks or computing facilities.
 This includes, but is not limited to: - a.
-Disruption of classroom or any other academically related proceedings;
+Disruption of classroom or any other academically related proceedings; - b.
+Engaging in any form of academic dishonesty; - c.
+Sending, viewing or obtaining illegal or abusive messages, photos, video, or viewing obscene or pornographic material in a public area, University office or classroom setting: - d.
+Engaging in cyberbullying;